 \subsection{Results and interpretations}

-For each figure, we present the results of a matrix of classification methods under each IR in the first five panels with the last panel showing the optimal combination of resampling technique and base classification method under each IR.
+For each figure, we present the results of classification methods under each IR in the first four panels, while the last panel shows the optimal combination of resampling technique and base classification method under each IR.

 Next, we provide some interpretations and insights from the figures and tables under each classification paradigm.